 Water Quality: What Contaminants Are in Water?

 Water can be contaminated in several ways.
 It can contain microorganisms like bacteria and parasites that get in the water from human or animal fecal matter.
 It can contain chemicals from industrial waste or from spraying crops.
 Nitrates used in fertilizers can enter the water with runoff from the land.
-Various minerals such as lead or mercury can enter the water supply, sometimes from natural deposits underground, or more often from improper disposal.
+Various minerals such as lead or mercury can enter the water supply, sometimes from natural deposits underground, or more often from improper disposal of pollutants.
+Lead can leech into drinking water through old lead pipes.

 The EPA has set minimum testing schedules for specific pollutants to make sure that levels remain safe.
 Still, some people may be more vulnerable than others to potential harm caused by water contaminants, including: